Key takeaways:

 Your property has many different types of entry points, from elevators and gates to offices and amenities.
 With such diverse areas, it’s challenging to find a security solution that can adhere to all of them.

 Regardless of the entry point or area, access control should be flexible to secure all of them.
 Simply put, you need an access control system that offers a property-wide solution.
-Not only will your security efforts be unified but you can also manage all your access points from a single platform.
+This will unify your security efforts and allow you to manage all your access points from a single platform.

 How much does access control cost?

-It’s important to note the average cost range does not include installation, maintenance, or subscription fees.
+It’s important to note the average access control system price range does not include installation, maintenance, or subscription fees.

 As you can expect, many factors will influence the overall cost of your access control system, such as the following: